Are you trying to grow a healthcare brand on social media? Then these tips are right up your alley!

 Healthcare marketers can use this situation to grow their brand.

 Kenyan patients are primed to learn more about their health.
 They are also highly engaged in social media.

-Marketers can leverage the Kenyan public's acceptance of health media by focusing on creating informative content.
+Marketers can leverage the Kenyan public's acceptance of health media by focusing on creating informative social media marketing content.